DylanKirbs/BiomeClassification/README.md

 The data used in this project is from the [WorldClim](https://www.worldclim.org/) database.
 The data is available for download [here](https://www.worldclim.org/data/worldclim21.html).

 The 5 minute resolution data is used for this project.

+The downloader script will download and extract the `.tif` files for the following variables by default:

+- Average Temperature
+- Precipitation

+At 5 minute resolution, the data is available for the years 1970-2000.